sarahciston/codingcare/_drafts/interviews.md

 168
 00:26:17.490 --> 00:26:21.969
-Garrett Flynn: I ended up kind of questioning what I was doing in a neuroscience lab
+Garrett Flynn: I ended up kind of questioning what I was doing in a neuroscience lab while in code collective.

-169
-00:26:22.020 --> 00:26:47.980
-Garrett Flynn: while in code collective.
 Not necessarily.
 II it's hard for me to say, as a consequence, because, like it all gets fuzzy in retrospect.
 But I mean, I was thinking about like, you know, is anybody actually get it was building a like a memory process for people with Alzheimer's and dementia like targeted brain stimulation kind of stuff.
 And I was like, is anybody gonna use this like, is it actually gonna get into clinics?
 And if it does, who's going to use it?
 Is there gonna be pushback?
-Because it's like

-170
-00:26:47.980 --> 00:27:08.869
-Garrett Flynn: literally stimulating the cognitive parts of your brain.
+Because it's like literally stimulating the cognitive parts of your brain.
 There's a lot of ethical and just general, like philosophical questions around that that aren't really answered.
 And so you know, what can we do about that?
-Ended up running our organizing like an Ih administrative supplement to a actually ask people who are implanted with these devices what they thought.
+Ended up running our organizing like an administrative supplement to a actually ask people who are implanted with these devices what they thought.

 171
 00:27:09.060 --> 00:27:21.500